Amankumar006/online-learning-plateform/src/documentation.md

 -   **Adaptive Exercises:** The platform provides adaptive exercises (`/dashboard/practice/[id]`) that may adjust difficulty or type based on user performance.
 This likely involves fetching exercise data from Firestore and submitting user answers for evaluation.
 -   **Progress Tracking:** User activity and performance on lessons and exercises are tracked and visualized (`/dashboard/progress`).
 This data is stored in Firestore and potentially aggregated or analyzed in the backend.
 -   **AI Study Buddy:** An AI-powered chat interface (`src/components/lessons/ai-buddy.tsx`, powered by Genkit flows in `/src/ai/flows/chat-with-ai-buddy.ts`) allows users to ask questions and receive assistance.
--   **Content Generation (Admin):** The admin interface includes features for generating lesson content, exercises, or images using AI flows (e.g., `/src/ai/flows/generate-lesson-content.ts`, `/src/ai/flows/generate-custom-exercise.ts`, `/src/ai/flows/generate-lesson-image.ts`).
+-   **Content Generation (Admin):** The admin interface includes a unified, tab-based page for generating exercises.
+Admins can either generate a set of exercises based on an existing lesson or generate a single, custom exercise from a detailed text prompt.
+This is powered by AI flows (`/src/ai/flows/generate-lesson-content.ts`, `/src/ai/flows/generate-custom-exercise.ts`, `/src/ai/flows/generate-lesson-image.ts`).
 -   **Code Execution Simulation:** A feature to simulate code execution (`src/components/lessons/code-editor.tsx`, potentially using a backend service or AI tool like `/src/ai/flows/simulate-code-execution.ts`).
 -   **Long Form Answer Grading:** An AI flow (`/src/ai/flows/grade-long-form-answer.ts`) is used to grade open-ended text responses.
--   **Lesson Request Workflow:**
-    -   **User Side:** Users can submit a request for a new lesson once per week via a form on the lessons page.
-A timestamp (`lastLessonRequestAt`) on the user's document in Firestore enforces this limit.
-    -   **Data Storage:** New requests are stored in a `lessonRequests` collection in Firestore with a `pending` status.
-    -   **Admin Side:** The admin dashboard displays all pending lesson requests.
-Admins can review the details of each request.
-    -   **Approval and Generation:** Upon approval by an admin, an AI workflow is triggered which uses the request details to generate the lesson content and a relevant image.
-The new lesson is then created and becomes publicly available.
-The request's status is updated to `approved`.
--   **Announcement System:** Admins can send custom announcements from their dashboard.
-These announcements appear in a notification center for all users.
-The system supports different types of announcements (e.g., "New Feature", "General Update") and can be configured to send emails via the "Trigger Email" Firebase Extension.

 ## 6. Data Flow

 -   **User Authentication:** User credentials from the frontend are sent to Firebase Authentication for verification.
 Upon successful authentication, Firebase provides a user object and token to the frontend.
 -   **Data Fetching (Frontend):** The frontend fetches data for the dashboard, lessons, and exercises by making requests to the backend API or directly querying Firestore collections using the Firebase SDK.
 Firestore's real-time capabilities can update the frontend automatically when data changes on the backend.
 -   **Data Submission (Frontend):** User input from exercises, profile updates, or AI chat is sent from the frontend to the backend API or directly written to Firestore (depending on the sensitivity and complexity of the operation).
-Lesson requests are submitted via a dedicated form and stored in the `lessonRequests` collection.
 -   **Backend Processing:** The Node.js backend receives data from the frontend, performs validation, applies business logic, and interacts with Firestore and Firebase Storage.
 For AI-related requests, the backend triggers the appropriate Genkit flows.
--   **Firestore Interactions:** The backend reads from and writes to Firestore collections (e.g., `users`, `lessons`, `exercises`, `userProgress`, `lessonRequests`, `announcements`, `emailQueue`).
+-   **Firestore Interactions:** The backend reads from and writes to Firestore collections (e.g., `users`, `lessons`, `exercises`, `userProgress`).
 -   **Firebase Storage Interactions:** The backend handles file uploads (e.g., exercise images) to Firebase Storage.
 The frontend receives signed URLs from the backend to display or interact with these files.
 -   **AI Data Flow:** When an AI flow is triggered from the backend, Genkit orchestrates the interaction with Google AI services.
 Input data from the frontend or backend is passed to the AI model, and the generated output is returned to the backend, which then sends it back to the frontend.